machingclee/machingclee.github.io/static/media/380-lambda-client.487c7b91.md

 ![](/assets/img/2025-04-02-03-08-06.png)

-In the following we will invoke the endpoing `/ping` inside of a private (i.e., sit in private subnets) ECS instance written in nodejs, but we can translate the following to any other language with corresponding `client-lambda` library.

-The result:
+In the following we will create an endpoint in a private nodejs instance (an ECS instance written in nodejs assigned in private subnets), with a nodejs endpoint `/lambda/test` invoking the springboot endpoing `/ping`, the final result after the invokation (no matter the springboot is private or not, as long as it is a lambda function):

 ![](/assets/img/2025-04-02-03-18-21.png)

+The script for the lambda invokation:

 ```js
 import express from "express";